Why Do I Feel So Lonely?

 Loneliness is not always caused by being physically alone.
 Sometimes it arises from feeling unseen, disconnected, excluded, or unable to fully reach others.

-Family Constellations explores how loneliness may be influenced by early relationships, family system dynamics, trauma, unresolved grief, and unconscious loyalties that affect our capacity for connection and belonging.
+Family Constellations explores how loneliness may be influenced by early relationships, family system dynamics, trauma, unresolved grief, and unconscious loyalties that may continue influencing our capacity for connection and belonging.

 The Human Need for Connection